s4ke/Master-Thesis/src/md/069-conclusion.md

 `ArrowParallel` instance and compiling with Eden's GHC variant (Chapter \ref{sec:parallel-arrows}).

-* We extend the PArrows formalism with `Future`s to enable direct communication of data between nodes in a distributed memory setting similar to Eden's Remote Data [@Dieterle2010].
+Next, we extended the PArrows formalism with `Future`s to enable direct communication of data between nodes in a distributed memory setting similar to Eden's Remote Data [@Dieterle2010].
 Direct communication is useful in a distributed memory setting because it allows for inter-node communication without blocking the master-node.
 (Chapter \ref{sec:futures})

-* We demonstrate the expressiveness of PArrows by using them to define common algorithmic skeletons (Chapter \ref{sec:skeletons}), and by using these skeletons to implement four benchmarks (Chapter \ref{sec:benchmarks}).
+Subsequently, we demonstrated the expressiveness of PArrows by using them to define common algorithmic skeletons (Chapters \ref{sec:skeletons}, \ref{sec:topology-skeletons}), and by using these skeletons to implement four benchmarks (Chapter \ref{sec:benchmarks}).

+We also developed an experimental Cloud Haskell backend in Chapter
+\ref{sec:cloudHaskellExperiment} as a possible PArrows backend with support for the recent trends in cloud computing.
+This in an early proof of concept stage at the moment.

-* We practically demonstrate that Arrow parallelism has a low performance overhead compared with existing approaches, e.g. the mean over all cores of relative mean overhead was less than $3.5\%$ and less than $0.8\%$ for all benchmarks with GpH and Eden, respectively.
-As for |Par| Monad, the mean of mean overheads was in favour of PArrows in all benchmarks (Chapter \ref{sec:benchmarks}).
+Then, we practically demonstrated that Arrow parallelism has a low performance overhead compared with existing approaches, with only some negligible performance hits (Chapter \ref{sec:benchmarks}).

-PArrows are open source and are available from \url{https://github.com/s4ke/Parrows}.

-## Conclusion

-Arrows are a generic concept that allows for powerful composition combinators.
-To our knowledge we are first to represent *parallel* computation with Arrows, and hence to show their usefulness for composing parallel programs.
-We have shown that for a generic and extensible parallel Haskell, we do not have to restrict ourselves to a monadic interface.
-We argue that Arrows are better suited to parallelise pure functions than Monads, as the functions are already Arrows and can be used directly in our DSL.
-Arrows are a better fit to parallelise pure code than a monadic solution as regular functions are already Arrows and can be used with our DSL in a more natural way.
-We use a non-monadic interface (similar to Eden or GpH) and retain composability.
-The DSL allows for a direct parallelisation of monadic code via the Kleisli type and additionally allows to parallelise any Arrow type that has an instance for `ArrowChoice`.
-(Some skeletons require an additional `ArrowLoop` instance.)

-We have demonstrated the generality of the approach by exhibiting PArrow implementations for Eden, GpH, and the `Par` Monad.
-Hence, parallel programs can be ported between task parallel Haskell implementations with little or no effort.
-We are confident that it will be straightforward to add other task-parallel Haskells.
-Our measurements of four benchmarks on both shared and distributed memory platforms shows that the generality and portability of PArrows has very low performance overheads, i.e. never more than $8\% \; \pm 6.9\%$ and typically under $2\%$.
+Finally, we discussed in Chapter \ref{sec:discussion} how we accomplished in fulfilling the requirements we deemed important in the introduction, namely that we wanted a DSL that allows us to parallelize arbitrary Arrow types while taming the zoo of parallel Haskells and having a low performance penalty all while being general and allowing to switch implementations at will.

 ## Future work

 \label{sec:future-work}

 Our PArrows DSL can be expanded to other task parallel Haskells, and a specific target is HdpH [@Maier:2014:HDS:2775050.2633363].